ManojGitHub1/Cool-MJ/README.md

     cloud: ["AWS", "Docker", "GCP", "Kubernetes"]
   },
   currentFocus: "Building scalable applications with clean architecture",
-  funFact: "I sometimes explain my bugs to an inanimate object... and it fixes itself.
-Rubber Duck Debugging is real magic. (yes, I talk to a rubber duck) 🐤✨"
+  funFact: "I sometimes explain my bugs to an inanimate object... and it fixes itself. (yes, I talk to a rubber duck) 🐤✨" };
-};
 ```